marmelab/react-admin/UPGRADE.md

 -));
 ```

-## Material-ui icons have changed
+## Material-ui Icons Have Changed

-If you were using Material-ui icons for your design, just take care that the `v4.0` have removed some existing icons since the `v1.5`.
+If you were using Material-ui icons for your design, be aware that some icons present in 1.X versions were removed from version 4.0.

 Example:

-`LightbulbOutline` is no more available in `@Material-ui/icons`
+* `LightbulbOutline` is no more available in `@Material-ui/icons`

 But there is a quick fix for this one by using another package instead:

-`import Lightbulb from '@material-ui/docs/svgIcons/LightbulbOutline';`
+* `import Lightbulb from '@material-ui/docs/svgIcons/LightbulbOutline';`

 ## Custom Exporter Functions Must Use `jsonexport` Instead Of `papaparse`